 As part of “Swachh Bharat Mission”, Marketing of City Compost, a product from Municipality / Factory waste has been undertaken and 8087 MT sold, which is 15.6% share in the MFL marketing territory.
 MFL stood 8th position in terms of City Compost sale in All India Level and 3rd position in South India.

 In pursuance to the Prime Minister’s mission on empowering the farmers vide Supportive Schemes & Education on farming techniques, your Company has established “Kisan Suvidha Kendra” at Gangavathy and Shimoga in Karnataka during the year.
 Apart from selling agricultural inputs, farmer services like soil sample analysis and recommendation of fertilizer dosage based on soil test report, educating the farmers on weather, crop insurance and other improved farm technologies were offered.

-I am pleased to inform you that your Company Accounts were audited by the Comptroller and Auditor General of India, who have certified them with `NIL’ comments for the thirteenth consecutive year.
+I am pleased to inform you that your Company Accounts were audited by the Comptroller and Auditor General of India, who have certified them with `NIL’ comments for the fourteenth consecutive year.
 This is a significant achievement to prove our clear adherence to the statutes strictly in true letter and spirits.

 Feed Stock Conversion

 Your Company has converted its Feed Stock from Naptha to RLNG fully from 28.07.2019.
 Now MFL is producing Ammonia with RLNG, a low cost and clean fuel.